Prior to the 17th Amendment, states could shut down the federal government.

 Answer: Yes, the 17th Amendment was a conspiracy of the states to overthrow themselves.

-You may also be interested in my book Why We Don’t Have Rights Anymore.
+You may also be interested in my article A Funny Thing Happened on the way to the Forum, or my book Why We Don’t Have Rights Anymore.